prysmaticlabs/documentation/website/docs/advanced/builder.md

 :::caution

-There is currently an issue with unregistering validators in the db, it's suggested to re-register while using the `--enable-registration-cache` flag on the beacon node so that registrations can properly unregister.
+There is currently an issue with unregistering validators in the db.
+It's suggested to re-register while using the `--enable-registration-cache` flag on the beacon node so that registrations can properly unregister.

 :::